jonnyhoeven/workshop/WORKSHOP.md

 kubectl get ingress -n cat-app
 ```

-Ingress is a collection of rules that allow inbound connections to reach the cluster services.
+Ingress is a collection of classes that allow inbound connections to reach the cluster services.
 It can be configured to
 give services externally-reachable URLs, load balance traffic, terminate SSL, offer name-based virtual hosting, and
 more.